spapierz/MusicSearchHub/README.md

-# GenreGaze Music App
+# MusicSearchHub

-Welcome to **GenreGaze**, a modern and edgy music discovery app that allows users to explore and discover artists based on different genres.
+Welcome to **MusicSearchHub**, a modern and edgy music discovery app that allows users to explore and discover artists based on different genres.

 ## Table of Contents